 The LaTex macro allows users to insert complex mathematical formulas directly in Confluence.
 Whether it’s inline or block formulas, they are easy to insert and are presented neatly on the page.

-And there you have it, a few macros to get you started.
+And there you have it - a few macros to get you started.
 However, do keep an eye out as we’re always developing and adding additional powerful macros that will continue to provide further value to users.
-In the meantime, visit the Marketplace listing to start your free trial as a first step to creating awesome content in Confluence Cloud.
+In the meantime, why not start using some of these macros to make better Confluence pages?
+Visit the Marketplace listing to start your free trial and start creating awesome content in Confluence Cloud.